hichemaboukoucha-dot/Duel-of-hues/README.md

 Winning Condition: The round ends when one player's gauge reaches 100%.
 The winner gains a point, and a new round begins with players reselecting their unfavorable colors and the distributor providing a new set of bullets.

+In another version of the game the player has another type of gun ( a gun that can shoot outside the board to waist a bullet of color )  still the player cant control the gun.